North American DC-3: Description

 The DC-3 was a two-stage vehicle with a large booster and smaller shuttle/orbiter of overall similar design.
 Both were similar to "jumbo jets" in layout in general terms, with their large cylindrical fuselage containing fuel tanks instead of passengers or cargo.
 The bottom of the fuselage was flattened for re-entry aerodynamics, with a slight upward toward the nose in early models.
 The wings were low-mounted, in-line with the bottom of the fuselage, with a 14 degree rearward sweep on the front and no sweep on the back.
 The general layout of the wing planform was similar to the original DC-3.
 The empennage was a conventional three-surface unit, although in the original MSC-001 design the delta-shaped horizontal stabilizer was located at the bottom of the fuselage and served double-duty in protecting the rear-mounted engines during re-entry.
 Later versions did not generally include this feature, and used more conventional surfaces mid-mounted on the fuselage.

 The orbiter carried a crew of two, and had accommodations for up to ten passengers.
 A cargo area was mounted in the middle of the craft between the liquid hydrogen (LH2) tank behind it, and a combined LH2/liquid oxygen tank in front of it.
 This arrangement was used in order to center the cargo over the wing, with the heavier oxygen and crew compartment balancing the weight of the engines.
 The lighter weight hydrogen then filled out the rest of the internal space.
 The booster had no cargo area, so it used a simpler arrangement of tankage with a single LH2 tank at the rear.
-The booster normally flew unmanned, but included a two-man cockpit area that was used during ferry flights.
+The booster normally flew uncrewed, but included a two-person cockpit area that was used during ferry flights.